ArchNet-1/ModuleVideo/README.md

 <!-- Usage -->
 ## usage

-This module is a simple project data displayer in runtime.
+This module is a simple video settings management for your project.

 Get the github HTTPS project url and load it in Unity Package Manager windows